caketaster/Portfolio-Project-1---still-life/README.md

 6 still unsure of the purpose of the site haha.
 Maybe can select images then send email referencing each image clicked 7 the gallery images don't always keep their correct dimensions, it depends on the page size. annoying.
 8 gallery hover-numbers sometimes more or less visible depending on the background.
+9 can I style the placeholder text on the contact form?
+10 the contact form is high in the div, not centred

 What I would like to add: